jimrthy/frereth/apps/log-viewer/README.md

 ## Usage

-Currently, this is strictly REPL-based, going through Docker.
+Currently, this is strictly REPL-based.
+I have mixed feelings about Docker's usefulness.

 ### Docker